Utah the Great

 Hiking With a Dog In Snow Canyon

-Apparently dogs are mostly allowed in the campground, on the leash, never unattended.
+Apparently dogs can basically just ride through the park or be on a leash in the campground.
 There are only two dog-friendly trails in Snow Canyon, and we didn’t do either.
 Mostly because one runs right along the street and the other is basically a dirt road.

 We decided to take a recommended hike outside of the park, the Anasazi Trail in Ivins, Utah.
 It’s been on my list to check out some petroglyphs.
 I enjoyed checking out the desert vibes but man, this hike was all in the sun for just over 3 miles roundtrip.